Honors in the Major Policy

 By October 15, each student whose project requires it must have applied for IRB review.
 If a student whose project requires IRB approval does not attend an IRB training session and/or does not apply for IRB approval by this date, their participation in the honors program will be terminated.
 As soon as IRB approval is granted the student must inform their mentor.
 IRB approval is required before data collection can begin.

 CITI training must be completed before applying for IRB review.
-Please refer to:
+Please refer to this page.

 Requests for IRB review must be submitted electronically.
-Templates for review requests and consent forms are available at:
+Templates for review requests and consent forms are available here.

 Approximate time-lines for IRB processes: